Data Augmentation for Supervised Graph Outlier Detection via Latent Diffusion Models: Methodology

-In this section, we elaborate on the proposed data augmentation method \method in detail.
-Fig.~\ref{fig:godm} shows the architecture of \method.
-It starts by partitioning the input graph $\mathcal{G}$ with graph clustering algorithms for reducing memory consumption.
+Figure~\ref{fig:godm} shows the architecture of \method.
+It starts by partitioning the input graph $\mathcal{G}$ with graph clustering algorithms and conducting negative sampling on edges to reduce memory consumption.
 Subsequently, each partitioned subgraph is encoded into a latent space representation denoted by $\mathbf{Z}^0$ through Variational Encoder based on graph neural networks (GNNs), followed by a forward diffusion $\mathbf{Z}^0 \rightarrow \mathbf{Z}^S$ in the latent space, where $S$ is the maximum step in the diffusion model.
 The reverse denoising process $\hat{\mathbf{Z}}^S \rightarrow \hat{\mathbf{Z}}^0$ iteratively estimates the noise and generates the latent embedding $\hat{\mathbf{Z}}^0$ from a predefined prior distribution $p(\hat{\mathbf{Z}}^S)$ using a denoising function, which is a multi-layer perceptron (MLP), conditioned on class labels $\hat{\mathbf{y}}$.
 Graph Generator employs the latent representations $\hat{\mathbf{Z}}^0$ to conditionally reconstruct the node features and graph structures alongside other information available in the original real graph.
 By ensembling generated information, we are able to obtain $\hat{\mathcal{G}}$ that contains the nodes that are statistically similar to the real outliers.
-This synthetic graph $\hat{\mathcal{G}}$, in concert with the original graph $\mathcal{G}$, is leveraged to enhance the training efficacy of the downstream graph outlier detection task.
+This synthetic graph $\hat{\mathcal{G}}$, in concert with the original graph $\mathcal{G}$, is leveraged to the training of the downstream graph outlier detector $D$.

-In Section~\ref{enc} and Section~\ref{dec}, we introduce the design details of the Variational Encoder and Graph Generator, respectively.
-Then, we describe Latent Diffusion Model in Section~\ref{ldm}.
-We summarize the training and inference process in Section~\ref{train} and Section~\ref{sec:inf}, respectively.
-Finally, we analyze the algorithmic complexity in Section~\ref{sec:ca}.